List of county seats in Colorado: Territory and State of Colorado

-On February 28, 1861, U.S. President James Buchanan signed An Act to provide a temporary Government for the Territory of Colorado.
-The Territory of Colorado created 29 counties of which 26 still exist.
+The free Territory of Colorado was officially organized on February 28, 1861.
+On November 1, 1861, the Colorado Territory created 17 original counties: Arapahoe, Boulder, Clear Creek, Costilla, Douglas, El Paso, Fremont, Gilpin, Guadalupe, Huerfano, Jefferson, Lake, Larimer, Park, Pueblo, Summit, and Weld; plus the Cheyenne and Arapaho Reserve.
+The Colorado Territory later added 12 more counties for a total of 29, of which 26 still exist.

 On August 1, 1876, U.S. President Ulysses S. Grant issued Proclamation 230: Admission of Colorado into the Union.
 The State of Colorado has created 41 counties of which 38 still exist, for a total of 64 existing counties.